practicusai/docs/docs/setup-guide.md

 You can see a simplified view of Practicus AI setup options below.

 - **Practicus AI App is Forever Free** and include common analytics and data preparation features.
 - **Worker Nodes with Forever Free Tier** are optional but highly recommended.
 They bring in [more functionality](#what-is-a-worker-node) such as AutoML.
-You can choose one or more Worker Node technology.
+You can choose one or more Worker Node system.

 ![](img/setup-summary.png)